9p4/jellyfin-plugin-sso/README.md

     - Leave empty to only request the default scopes.
   - `defaultProvider`: string.
 The set provider then gets assigned to the user after they have logged in.
 If it is not set, nothing is changed.
 With this, a user can login with SSO but is still able to log in via other providers later.
 See the `Unregister` endpoint.
   - `defaultUsernameClaim`: string.
 The provider will use the claim to create the users' usernames.
 If not set, it fallbacks to `preferred_username`.
-  - `requireHttps`: boolean.
-Determines whether the OpenID discovery endpoint requires HTTP.
-It is advised NOT to set this to false.
-If not set, it fallbacks to `true`.
+  - `disableHttps`: boolean.
+Determines whether the OpenID discovery endpoint requires HTTPS.
+  - `doNotValidateEndpoints`: boolean.
+Determines whether the OpenID discovery process will validate endpoints.
+This may be required for Google.
+  - `doNotValidateIssuerName`: boolean.
+Determines whether the OpenID discovery process will validate the OpenID issuer name.
 - GET `OID/Del/PROVIDER_NAME`: This removes a configuration for OpenID for a given provider name.
 - GET `OID/Get`: Lists the configurations currently available.
 - GET `OID/States`: Lists currently active OpenID flows in progress.